 When you trade stock, you can hold it forever.
 If your position is showing a loss, you continue to hold until it, hopefully, comes back and shows a gain.

 You are not afforded the luxury of time when you trade options.

 When you purchase stock, you go into the position knowing you’re not going to lose it all.
 Most companies are not going out of business, even when they do their stock price won’t go to $0 right away.
-It is very difficult to lose your entire investment.
+It is tough to lose your entire investment.

-The number one risk to all option traders, regardless of experience level, is a lack of knowledge.
+The number one risk to all options traders, regardless of experience level, is a lack of knowledge.
 It’s too easy to get into a situation that you are unprepared for.